Tanu-Saha/Computational-Physics/README.md

 # Computational-Physics
-My C++ codes from Computational Physics Course
+These are my C++ codes from the Computational Physics course I took in my third year.